Two To The Head

-The difference in the effect of the punch does not come from the amount of power in the action and the reaction – they are equal – the difference in effect comes from the structure of the target and the structure of your fist and body at the moment of impact.
+The difference in the effect of the punch on you and your target does not come from the amount of power in the action and the reaction – they are equal.
+The difference in effect comes from the structure of the target and the structure of your fist and body at the moment of impact.

 If the fist structure is stronger than the target structure then the force of the technique damages the target and not the fist.
 The forces exerted on each are the same.

-Because of the steep pressure curve of the makiwara strike you get training specifically adapted to strikes to hard structures.
+Because of the steep pressure curve of the makiwara strike you get training and conditioning specifically adapted to strikes to hard structures.

-The waveform of energy transfer for a heavy bag is more gradual.
-It mimics a strike to the body – that is for penetrating any soft-tissue structure.
+The waveform of energy transfer from the fist to a heavy bag is more gradual.
+The force is attenuated and dispersed by the yielding material.
+It mimics a strike to the body – that is for penetrating a massive soft-tissue structure.
 It is valuable training.
-But not the same as the training makiwara provides.
+But it is not the same as the training makiwara provides.
 It does not have the same application.

-Because of these characteristics good makiwara training can be used to develop follow-through under resistance, while avoiding the habit of instinctive short, shallow strikes that, on unfamiliar contact with a hard target, may protect the hand from injury but which will yield less effect.
+Because of these characteristics good makiwara training can be used to develop follow-through.
+Using the makiwara we avoid the instinctive short, shallow strikes that, on contact with a hard target, may protect the hand from injury but do it by sacrificing power.

 The rice-rope-wrapped-over-wood construction of traditional makiwara is similar in impact characteristics to hard targets on the human body.

-If you look at the technique that follows the double punches in your kata you can find indicators of the intended targets of the double punch.
+If you look at the technique that follows the double punches in your kata you can find indication of the intended targets of the double punch.

-After the fact, from a distance, in a protected, clinical setting, you do not see the battle, the technique, the failure, shock, despair, rage, terror, struggle, misfortune, the right and wrong, good and evil, triumph or disaster, heroism, courage or anything that preceded this person’s final moment.
+After the fact, from a distance, in a protected, clinical setting or in images, you do not see the battle, the collapse, shock, despair, rage, terror, sadness, struggle, misfortune, the right, wrong, good, evil, triumph, disaster, heroism, or courage that preceded that person’s final moment.

 You see someone’s body reduced to material; you see the broken parts of a human being.

 There are times and places in our world where violence is familiar.
-People are oppressed by it, repelled and horrified by it.
-Some people are energized by it, take refuge in it, take it for granted, seek it out.
-Some try to overlook it.
-Some try to eliminate it.
-There is no one attitude that a martial artist will have.
-That is up to each of us.
+People are repelled and horrified by it.
+Some take it for granted.
+Some use it, exult in it, or try to eliminate it.

 In analyzing our martial art, we may take its lethality in stride.
-When you handle anything dangerous for long enough there is a danger of becoming casual.
+When you handle anything dangerous for long enough there is a danger of becoming casual about it.
 We cannot afford that.
 We cannot afford to sever technique from its implications.
 It’s not healthy.
 And it doesn’t work.